Dillon Amphitheater Pushes Momentum Into New Summer Season For Big Concerts At Little Venue

 Thankfully they were able to survive the shutdown and hosted a whopping 38 shows in 2021.
 You can check out the latest shows this season at DillonAmphitheater.com.

-Phillipson said this is not Red Rocks, but in her opinion, the tiny but mighty venue might just be better than the classic rocky stage.
+Phillipson said this is not Red Rocks, but in her opinion, the tiny but mighty venue might just be better than that classic rocky stage.

 “It’s more intimate and I think, you know, for some bands, that’s what they’re looking for now.
 They’re looking for that smaller venue to really showcase who they are as an artist.
 And it’s a better experience for the guest as well.”